Bdemirbelul/Bahcelor-Thesis/README.md

 !!!Since github is not letting me to upload my reddit conversation data you can accces and have a look from this link !!!

+!!!You can find example images to try out the visual input !!!

 https://www.kaggle.com/datasets/armitaraz/chatgpt-reddit